AntiSlopAntiSlop

 AI can accelerate each step.
 But only if each step actually happens.

 The end of generic AI slop isn't the end of AI in content creation.
 It's the end of pretending that surface-level automation produces genuine value.
-The real leverage has always been in what happens before the writing starts.
+The real use has always been in what happens before the writing starts.

 Ready to kill the slop?